MustafaMustafayev/CleanArchtitectureStarter/README.md

 ### Prerequisites

-- .NET 7.0 SDK or later
+- .NET 8.0 SDK or later
-- SQL Server (or your preferred database)
+- PostgreSQL (or your preferred database)
 - Visual Studio 2022 or preferred IDE

 ### Installation